joemasilotti/turbolinks/README.md

 ## Displaying Progress

-Because a Turbolinks visit does not issue a full page load, the browser’s native progress indicator will not be activated.
-Instead, Turbolinks includes a JavaScript and CSS-based progress bar.
+During Turbolinks navigation, the browser will not display its native progress indicator.
+Turbolinks installs a CSS-based progress bar to provide feedback while issuing a request.

-The progress bar is implemented as a `<div>` element with the class name `turbolinks-progress-bar`.
-Its default styles are included first in the document; they can be overridden by rules that come later.
+The Turbolinks progress bar is a `<div>` element with the class name `turbolinks-progress-bar`.
+Its default styles appear first in the document and can be overridden by rules that come later.

-For example, the following CSS will result in a thick green progress bar:
+For example, the following CSS results in a thick green progress bar:

 ```css
 .turbolinks-progress-bar {